eitanyaffe/3DSnake/README.md

 ## Porting Note

-The porting of this project from Windows to macOS was accomplished using Large Language Models (LLMs) in just 2 hours.
+The porting of this project from Windows to macOS was accomplished using Large Language Models (LLMs) in roughly 2 hours.

 ## How to Run